abhikanojia/abhikanojia.github.io/_posts/ruby_on_rails/2020-05-03-how-to-use-enum-in-rails.md

 <br />

+## Scopes provided by enum in Rails
 By using in our Post model, we get scopes based on the values we provided in enum.

-# Scopes provided by enum in Rails
 For example: Here we get the following scopes:

 ```ruby